IHRF Interior & North Regions:

-Laura McNab-Coombs is a Métis woman whose roots on her father’s side run deep in Battleford Saskatchewan, while those of her mother’s are of settler ancestry (England).
-While Laura is completing her Health Sciences degree majoring in Biomedical Studies at the University of Northern British Columbia, she is also fulfilling the role of a Graduate Peer Mentor.
-She is currently employed with the BC NEIHR as an Indigenous Health Research Facilitator for both the Interior and North, thus dividing her time between the unceded ancestral territories of the Sinixt, Syilx, Ktunaxa, Secwepemc and Lheidli T’enneh (Dakelh) peoples.
+Laura McNab-Coombs is a Métis researcher and biomedical sciences student whose roots on her father’s side run deep in Battleford Saskatchewan, while those of her mother are of settler ancestry (England).
+She is currently employed with the BC NEIHR as an Indigenous Health Research Facilitator for both the Interior and North, thus dividing her time between the unceded ancestral territories of the Sinixt and Lheidli T’enneh (Dakelh) peoples.

 Contact Laura: firstname.lastname@example.org